DrAlta/smartbody/test_suite/Readme.txt

 5. Exit

 * Run sbmTestSuite.sh
-  If no input parameter, system would go to main menu, run in NORMAL MODE
+  If no input parameter, system would go to menu 2, running all the tests exist If there is input parameter, system would go to main menu only if the input parameter is "edit"

+//  This is for the old version - replaced by above 2010-10-01 Yuyu Xu
-  If there are input parameters, they should be in the following format
+//  If there are input parameters, they should be in the following format
-    ./sbmTestSuite.sh 1 test.seq
+//    ./sbmTestSuite.sh 1 test.seq
-  first parameter indicate the operation, all the left is the parameters for that particular operation This is run in BATCH MODE
+//  first parameter indicate the operation, all the left is the parameters for that particular operation
+//  This is run in BATCH MODE

 * How to use different functions
   0. Input parameters' format: <casename1> <casename2> <casename3>...